robtweed/ewd-qoper8/guide.md

 You should always adhere to the pattern shown above:
 - create a function that is exported from the module
 - the function should have no arguments
-- within the function you can define any or all of the worker’s hander functions: `this.on(‘start’)`, `this.on(‘end’)` and `this.on(‘message’)` handler functions.
+- within the function you can define any or all of the worker's hander functions: `this.on('start')`, `this.on('end')` and `this.on('message')` handler functions.

 ## The start event handler
-The start event handler is where you can do things such as connect to databases or load other modules that you’ll need in your worker process.
+The start event handler is where you can do things such as connect to databases or load other modules that you'll need in your worker process.

-Within the handler’s callback function, `‘this’` provides you access to all the worker’s methods and properties.
+Within the handler's callback function, `'this'` provides you access to all the worker's methods and properties.

-The `on(‘start’)` event’s callback function can take a single optional argument: `isFirst`
+The `on('start')` event's callback function can take a single optional argument: `isFirst`

 This argument will be true if this is the first time a worker process has been started since ewdqoper8 itself was started.
 This is useful in situations where you want to initialise data in a database each time ewd-qoper8 is started, but before any subsequent activity occurs.

 ## The stop event handler

 Your stop event handler is where you can do things such as cleanly disconnect from databases or tidy up other resources before the worker process is terminated.
-Within the handler's callback function, `‘this’` provides you access to all the worker's methods and properties.
+Within the handler's callback function, `'this'` provides you access to all the worker's methods and properties.

 ## The message event handler

-The message event handler is where you’ll define how to process all incoming messages that you have added to the queue.
+The message event handler is where you'll define how to process all incoming messages that you have added to the queue.
 How they are processed is entirely up to you.

 Its callback function provides three argument:
-- **messageObj**: the raw incoming message object, sent from the master process’s queue.
+- **messageObj**: the raw incoming message object, sent from the master process's queue.
 - **send**: a function that allows you to send a message to the master process without returning the worker back to the available pool
 - **finished**: a function that allows you to send a message to the master process, and signalling to the master process that you have finished using the worker.
 The worker will be returned back to the available pool

-Within the handler’s callback function, `‘this’` provides you access to all the worker’s methods and properties.
+Within the handler's callback function, `'this'` provides you access to all the worker's methods and properties.
 What you do with the message within the worker process is entirely up to you.
-Once you’ve finished processing the message, you send the results back to the master process by invoking the `finished()` method.
+Once you've finished processing the message, you send the results back to the master process by invoking the `finished()` method.

 This takes a single argument:
 - **resultObj**: an object containing the results that are to be returned to the master process